 10 surprising gluten-containing foodsAug 28, 2013

-If you have celiac disease or nonceliac gluten sensitivity, you undoubtedly check labels or only buy products with a reassuring“certified gluten-free” seal.
-(Soon, thanks to new FDA rules, no product can claim “gluten free” unless it’s verified at 20ppm or less.)
+If you have celiac disease or nonceliac gluten sensitivity, you undoubtedly check labels or only buy products with a reassuring “certified gluten-free” seal.
+(Now, thanks to new FDA rules, no product can claim “gluten free” unless it’s verified at 20ppm or less.)